TheresaLui/SelfHelpContent_v2/articles/prblemscopingques.documentdb/problemscopingques-portalandmonitoring.md

             "order": 3,
             "controlType": "textbox",
-            "displayLabel": "Provide the session Id for issue", "infoBalloonText": "Once the Portal has loaded, use Ctrl+Alt+A which will provide information about what subscriptions are currently loaded"
+            "displayLabel": "Provide the session Id for issue", "infoBalloonText": "Once the Portal has loaded, use [Ctrl] + [Alt] + [A] which will provide information about what subscriptions are currently loaded"
             "required": false
         },
 		{